SouraDutta/GAN_IITJ/README.md

 # GAN_IITJ
-Implemented GAN from scratch as part of MTech in AI from IITJ
+Implemented SAE, VAE and GAN from scratch as part of MTech in AI from IITJ